TGOlson/nba-graph/README.md

 What you see is a large [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) that includes every player, team, franchise, award (and more!) that has ever existed in basketball history.

 In all, the graph contains: 5108 players, 1728 teams, 325 awards, 86 seasons, 53 franchises, and 3 professional basketball leagues.
-All connected by over 37,000 [edges](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#edge).
+That's 7303 [nodes](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) connected by over 37,000 [edges](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#edge).

 As of today, it encompasses everything up until the end of the 2022-23 NBA season.
 That means Victor Wembanyama isn't on the graph yet, and Damian Lillard has only ever played for the Blazers -- but once the 2023-24 season kicks off all this will be updated!